How to Request LinkedIn Recommendations

 2. Identify the people who can recommend you.

-This does not have to be the professional with the most impressive title but someone with whom you have a positive relationship and who is able to provide specific details in the recommendation.
+Think of several industry leaders, executives, clients, partners, mentees, or colleagues with whom you have a positive relationship and who are able to provide specific details in the recommendation.

 3. Contact them after finishing a project or when you see fit.